zalando/skipper/readme.md

 ##### Backend

-Backends represent the service endpoint where the requests for a given route are forwarded to.
+Backends represent the server endpoint where the requests for a given route are forwarded to.
 Backends are defined by the HTTP server address, including the schema, the hostname and optionally the port.
 (To set the request path, one can use filters.)